Milliman-PRM/dotnet-general/.github/PRE_RELEASE_CHECKLIST_TEMPLATE.md

 - [ ] Merge into master branch and promote released code base
 - [ ] Tag the release in the master branch
 - [ ] Merge master into develop to make sure warm changes are propagated
+- [ ] As appropriate, remove prerelease versions of the released package from S:\PRM\packages

 ##### Assertions